ZcashFoundation/ZcashFoundation/grants/2017-Q4/Zcash-Foundation-grants-2017-Q4-recommendations.md

 The proposer has ported the zcashd software and the Zcash desktop GUI wallet to Windows and Mac.
 He proposes to continue and stabilize this work by unifying the various porting branches and build scripts, deploy and maintaining machines for Mac and Windows testing environments, and preparing porting efforts for upstream merging.

 The review committee consider Mac and Windows support to be important for mainstream Zcash adoption.
-The proposed work will significant improve the reliability and maintainability of this code, both in the ports released by the proposer and in helping the upstream developers build and test their software on those platforms.
+The proposed work will significantly improve the reliability and maintainability of this code, both in the ports released by the proposer and in helping the upstream developers build and test their software on those platforms.

 The proposer is well known by the Zcash community (he is also running a block explorer, see #19) and is capable of following through on all work promised.
 Funding of the full amount is recommended.